 How do I know if I am considered a transfer student?

-In Whittier's view, you are a transfer student if you have completed any classes at a two-year or four-year college or university - except those courses taken for high school credit.
+Whittier considers you a transfer student if you have completed any courses at a two-year or four-year college or university - except those courses taken for high school credit.

 How many units do I need to transfer?

 There is no minimum number of courses or units needed before you may transfer to Whittier College.
 We believe there is a meaningful difference between getting a degree and getting an education, so if Whittier is the right place for your education, why not join us as early as you can?

 I graduated from high school awhile back.
 Why do you need to see a high school transcript?